-Prior Year Goals Achieved Complete construction for Iron/MN Treatment at PV Well No. 2 (Lynnwood).
+Prior Year Goals Achieve Complete construction for Iron/MN Treatment at PV Well No. 2.
 Completed design and began construction.
-Complete construction of PV Well No. 2 (Lynnwood Well) and place well into service. $\checkmark$ Complete PV Well No. 1 (Woodcreek Well) rehabilitation and return to service. $\checkmark$ Completed construction of Heritage Park Monitoring Well. $\checkmark$ Completed CWRF Effluent Pond Improvements. $\checkmark$ Complete construction of Water Quality Sampling Stations (42 sites).
+Complete construction of PV Well No. 2 and place well into service. \checkmark Complete Woodcreek Well rehabilitation and return to service. \checkmark Completed construction of Heritage Park Monitoring Well. \checkmark Completed CWRF Effluent Pond Improvements. \checkmark Complete construction of Water Quality Sampling Stations (42 sites).
 Project deferred by the Board.
 Complete design and begin construction for PV Well #3.
-Began design, estimated to be completed in early 2026.
+Began design, estimated to be completed early 2026.
 Begin drilling/construction for the new University well for RMWTP.
-Completed the design and began construction of a new University well for RMWTP.
+Completed the design and began construction of new University well for RMWTP.
 Complete construction of Solids Dewatering Press Facility at CWRF.
-Began the construction of the Solids Dewatering Press Facility at CWRF, estimated to b completed in late summer of 2025. e Begin design of new Pump Station for Zone 1 to Zone 2. $\checkmark$ Complete design for the expansion of SR Water Line to 24-inch.
+Began the construction of the Solids Dewatering Press Facility at CWRF, estimated to be completed late summer of 2025. e Begin design of new Pump Station for Zone 1 to Zone 2. \checkmark Complete design for the expansion of SR Water Line to 24-Inch.
 Evaluating the hydraulic model to confirm necessity.
-Begin design for replacement of PS #4 and Ag2 non-potable water tank. $\checkmark$ Complete design and begin construction for refurbishment of SR-10 Well.
-Completed Phase 1 and began Phase 2 refurbishment of SR-10 Well.
-Complete design and begin construction for refurbishment of Sewer Lift Station #4.
+Begin design for replacement of PS# 4 and Ag2 Non-potable Water Tank. \checkmark Complete design and begin construction for refurbishment of SR-10 Well.
+Began Phase 1 refurbishment of SR-10 Well.
+Complete design and begin construction for refurbishment of Lift Station #4.
 Completed design for the refurbishment of Sewer Lift Station #4.

-Prior Year Additional Achievements Completed design for 4C Hydro-pneumatic pump station.
+Completed design for 4C Hydro-pneumatic pump station.

 Completed construction of Ag3 Non-potable Water Tank.

 Completed design of Sewer Collection Hotspots and began Construction.

 Completed design for the replacement of 7 PLCs at CWRF.

 Completed design for rehabilitation of power distribution at CWRF.
-Finalized acceptor of Tract 5070 (Ohen Llamon, The Oracia)